Facebook’s top fact checking partner, Lead Stories, is run by editor-in-chief Alan Duke, who worked as a journalist at CNN for 26 years.

 The website heralded by the ex-CNN journalist also fact checked a briefly popular Internet meme that originated on 4chan, the “Fashtag,” which claimed, as part of a trolling campaign, that the hashtag was a white supremacist symbol meaning Heil Hitler.

-Finally, Duke fact checked the Internet meme suggesting that if President Donald Trump were successfully impeached, it would Vice President Mike Pence to name President Trump as his vice president, then resign, thereby returning President Trump to the Oval Office.
+Finally, Duke fact checked the Internet meme suggesting that if President Donald Trump were successfully impeached, it would allow Vice President Mike Pence to name President Trump as his vice president, then resign, thereby returning President Trump to the Oval Office.
+The concept was originally presented as a joke.

 This “meme” was in the form of a likely comedic shirt worn by a woman, written as a dictionary definition for the word “Trumpeached.”